LLNL/kosh/INSTALL.md

 ### Niceties

-We recommend adding the following packages matplotlib, h5py, jupyter-lab and tqdm.
-Nosetests if you plan to run the test suite
+We recommend adding the following packages matplotlib, h5py, jupyter-lab and tqdm. pytest if you plan to run the test suite

 #### Conda